Imaging biomarker: Organizations

 Because the project of compiling a library of validated biomarkers requires an enormous amount of resources, the FDA has encouraged the creation of consortia between public and private organization in order to facilitate the sharing of data for the qualification and validation of biomarkers.

 The Biomarkers Consortium was created by the Foundation for the National Institutes of Health, National Institute of Health, Food and Drug Administration, and Pharmaceutical Research and Manufacturers of America.
 It is a public-private biomedical research partnership aimed to provide grants for the generation of data for clinical biomarker qualification.

 The Predictive Safety Testing Consortium, was created by the Critical Path Institute and the Food and Drug Administration to develop a framework needed for data sharing between its members in order to make biomarker qualification easier.
 They are also working with regulatory agencies to replace the currently unstructured qualification process.

 In 2001, the Radiology department at Massachusetts General Hospital, founded the MGH Center for Biomarkers in Imaging, a center dedicated to encourage the development and use of imaging biomarkers.
 Their initial project was to catalogue the known biomarkers in order to make them readily available to scientists, regulators, and industry representatives (now available on their website).
 The catalogue includes the pathology specific to the biomarkers, the investigator(s) involved in creating and using the biomarker, and the modalities used in the detection of the biomarker.

 International Cancer Biomarker Consortium was created to assist in discovery of biomarkers by facilitating coordinated research and by leveraging resources.
 Each international team chooses a cancer site(s) for study, functions independently, and secures its own funding.
-The president of the organization, Leland Hartwell, is a nobel prize winner for physiology/medicine in 2001.
+The president of the organization, Leland Hartwell, won the Nobel Prize for physiology/medicine in 2001.

 Uniform Protocols for Imaging in Clinical Trials (UPICT) was created by the American College of Radiology.

 Imaging Response Assessment Teams was created by the National Cancer Institute and AACI to advance the role of imaging in assessment of response to therapy and to increase the application of quantitative, anatomic, functional, and molecular imaging endpoints in clinical therapeutic trials.
 Aims to strengthen clinical collaboration between imaging scientists and oncologic investigators.

 Oncology Biomarker Qualification Initiative was created by the Food and Drug Administration and the National Cancer Institute to qualify new cancer biomarkers.
 Their first project involves PET imaging in non-Hodgkin lymphoma.